JoeyStanley/jekyll-for-designers/teaching.md

 ### [Sociolinguistics](https://catalog.byu.edu/humanities/linguistics/sociolinguistics)

-I taught this course in Winter 2021 and Fall 2021.
+I taught this course in Winter 2021 and Fall 2021 and will teach it again Fall 2022.
 This is the graduate-level version of the Introduction to Sociolinguistics course above (so it's still introductory course) and is similar to the undergraduate version except we take one day a week to read and discuss articles.
 [Here](/downloads/220103-L550_syllabus.pdf) is my most recent syllabus.

+### Sociolinguistic Fieldwork

+This is a special topics course that I'll be teaching with Lisa Johnson in Winter 2023.
+We'll be using Natalie Schillings textbook of the same name as our guide and will attempt to do a Utah County--based implementation of similar courses taught in other universities.
+The course will involve going out to the field to conduct sociolinguistic interviews.
+I'll post a syllabus once it's ready.

 ### [Introduction to Varieties of English](https://catalog.byu.edu/humanities/linguistics/introduction-varieties-of-english)

-I've taught this course three times.
+I've taught this course three times and I'll teach it again in Fall 2022.
 In Summer 2020, it was completely online and had a focus on the British Isles to make up for the study abroad to the UK and Ireland that was cancelled due to covid.
 In Fall 2020 and Fall 2021 we covered 30 varieties of English in three broad units: North America, the British Isles, and everywhere else.
 [Here](/downloads/220103-E468_syllabus.pdf) is my syllabus from Fall 2021.

 ### [Linguistics Tools 1](https://catalog.byu.edu/humanities/linguistics/linguistic-tools-1)

 I taught this course in Fall 2020 and Fall 2021.
 It covers how to conduct a linguistics study and covers software like Zotero, Word, Excel, Praat, AntConc, Qualtrics, and Jamovi with an introduction to statistics scattered throughout.
 [Here](/downloads/220103-L240_syllabus.pdf) is a syllabus from when I taught it in Fall 2021.

+### Linguistic Data Analysis

+This is a special topics course that I'll be teaching with Earl Brown in Fall 2022.
+We'll be building upon the version of the course he taught in Winter 2020.
+I'll post a syllabus once it's ready.

 ### [Research Design in Linguistics](https://gradstudies.byu.edu/course/research-design-linguistics)

-I team-taught this course in Winter 2021 with Dan Dewey and I'm currently flying solo this semester.
+I team-taught this course in Winter 2021 with Dan Dewey and then by myself Winter 2022.
 Students end the semester with a prospectus for their MA thesis and walk away with some introductory statistics.
-[Here](/downloads/220103-L604_syllabus.pdf) is my current syllabus.
+[Here](/downloads/220103-L604_syllabus.pdf) is my most recent syllabus.